Beaver Habits

 Beavers are attracted to areas with a good food supply.
 They prefer areas with a lot of shrubs and trees, as well as a water source.
 Beavers also like areas that are relatively undisturbed by humans.
 This gives them a chance to build their dams and lodges without being disturbed.

 Once beavers have settled in an area, they begin to change the landscape.
-They fell trees and create dams that can alter the local ecosystem.
+They fall trees and create dams that can alter the local ecosystem.
 This can be both good and bad for the area, depending on the circumstances.
 But one thing is for sure: beavers make an impact on any ecosystem they become part of.

 Are Beavers Active in Winter?